UMD-INST377/Group-Project-Base/README.md

 NOTE: These suggestions would be amazing to implement, some are too complicated beyond our capabilities this semester & with the knowledge learned in this course.
 We would love to see someone expand on this project and enhance it.

-AS AMATEUR WEB DEVELOPERS TAKING OUR FIRST WEB DEVELOPMENT CLASS EVER AND TRYING TO CREATE A FUNCTIONAL, RESPONSIVE WEBSITE, WE TRIED OUR BEST!!!!